Is vegan leather durable?

 | Vinyl (PVC) | Medium | No ❌ |

 It is essential to focus on the recyclability and durability of materials when choosing vegan leather.
-Advances in eco-design help ensure that products comply with the principles of the circular economy.
+Advances in eco-design help ensure that products comply with circular economy principles.

 What are the environmental impacts associated with vegan leather?

 Although vegan leather is often promoted as a textile innovation and a more sustainable and ethical alternative to traditional leather, it is not without environmental impacts.
-Here are some points to consider:
+Here are a few points to consider:

--Chemical treatment - Some alternatives to traditional leather or synthetic leathers, such as those made from polyurethane, use chemicals that can be harmful to the environment during their production and degradation.
+- Chemical treatment - Some alternatives to traditional leather or synthetic leathers, such as those made of polyurethane, use chemicals that can be harmful to the environment during their production and degradation.

-Although animal leather is often perceived as more sustainable, its production has significant environmental consequences.
-Livestock farming has an impact on deforestation and biodiversity.
-The processing of hides into leather, tanning, generates air and river water pollution.
+While animal leather is often perceived as more durable, its production has significant environmental consequences.
+Livestock farming impacts deforestation and biodiversity.
+The transformation of hides into leather, tanning, generates pollution in the air and river waters.

 ❌ Deforestation - intensive farming contributes to massive deforestation and biodiversity loss.